LLNL/SEAMsurrogates/README.md

 ## License

-This software is distributed under the terms of the MIT license.
-All new contributions must be made under the MIT license.
+This software is distributed under the terms of the BSD-Commercial license.

 See Link to LICENSE and NOTICE for details.